Filipp Rudkin: Early life and military career

-Rudkin was born on 27 November 1893 in the village of Chornaya Sosna in Mogilev Governorate (now in Mstsislaw District, Mogilev Region) to a peasant family.
+A Belorussian, Rudkin was born on 27 November 1893 in the village of Chyornaya Sosna, Belitsky volost, Cherikovsky Uyezd, Mogilev Governorate (now in Mstsislaw District, Mogilev Region) to a peasant family.
 He joined the Russian Social Democratic Labor Party in 1914.
-After the beginning of World War I, Rudkin was drafted into the Russian Imperial Army in October 1915, serving in the 16th Siberian Reserve Battalion.
-He was later sent to the Western Front, serving as a private in the 138th Infantry Division's 551st Veliky Ustyug Regiment on the Dvinsk line.
+After the beginning of World War I, Rudkin was conscripted into the Russian Imperial Army in October 1915, serving in the 16th Siberian Reserve Battalion.
+In December of that year he was arrested and imprisoned.
+He was sent to the Western Front in February 1917, serving as a private in the 138th Infantry Division's 551st Veliky Ustyug Regiment on the Dvinsk line.
 Rudkin actively participated in the Russian Revolution, and in November 1917 he was elected commander and commissar of his division as the Imperial Army dissolved.

 He joined the Red Army in May 1918 and fought in the Russian Civil War as a Cheka officer, initially as a commissar of a Cheka detachment.
 In December, Rudkin transferred to the Northern Front to become commissar of a Cheka brigade there.
 From June 1919, he was assistant to the Extraordinary Military Commissar of the Western Front, fighting in battles against Nikolai Yudenich's White Army.
 He became inspector of the Cheka troops in Moscow in November 1919, and was twice wounded in the war.